-Employment incentive tax credit is available to regular corporations that qualify for NYIC and increase employees 1 percent during the year.
-The credit is an additional one-half of the regular NYIC for each of the three years following the taxable year in which NYIC was allowed.
+Employment incentive tax credit is available to regular corporations that qualify for NYIC and increase employees at least 1 percent during the year.
+The credit is 1.5 percent of the investment credit base if the employment increases less than 2 percent, 2 percent if the increase is between 2 and 3 percent, and 2.5 percent if the increase is 3 percent or more for each of the two years following the taxable year in which NYIC was allowed.
 The additional credit is available to newly formed as well as continuing corporations.
 The credit may not be used to reduce the franchise tax below the flat-fee minimums (\$325, \$425, \$800 and \$1,500 depending on the size of the corporation).